Verbena x hybrida, V. tenuisecta

 Soft peach flower heads.

-Free flowering, compact, branching easy to grow 6-8 inch plants smother themselves in brilliant blooms over a long summer and fall season.
+Free flowering, compact, branching 6-8 in. tall plants smother themselves in brilliant blooms over a long summer and fall season.
 Colors include Blue/Eye, Red/Eye, and White.
 Wonderful when massed, or use in containers or window boxes.
 Butterflies love these colorful, easy to grow plants.

 Comments: As an alternative to soaking the seeds, wrap them in a moist paper towel, place the towel in a zip-lock bag, then keep in the refrigerator for 7 days prior to sowing.
 Soil moisture is important when germinating verbena seeds.
 Soil should be slightly moist to almost dry.
 Plants like full sun, moderate water, good drainage.
 Shearing plants back once or twice per season keeps them looking tidy, and stimulates new bloom.
 Butterflies love verbena.
 Plants are deer and rabbit resistant.